Pustalorc/Pustalorc.github.io/index.md

 [Unturned Downloader](https://github.com/persiafighter/unturned-downloader) - A standalone module that Unturned Server Manager uses.

 [RPG - (OLD Page)](http://rpg-v2.boards.net/) -- [RPG - (Github Page)](https://github.com/persiafighter/RPG) - A very old game that I programmed in VBS.
 It was never finnished, but it worked more or less like a game, including save states, 1 single exit point (since I didn't know where else to add them), a "story", and a flow of direction.
 Project is abandoned.

+[Support Bot](https://github.com/persiafighter/Support-Bot) - Interactive discord bot that tries it's best to support people.
+Uses designated channels 'n shiz.

+[File Converter](https://github.com/persiafighter/File-Converter) - Simple file converting application that uses the API of this site: zamzar.com(http://zamzar.com) (Not sponsored by them e_e)

+[EXTRATHICC](https://github.com/persiafighter/EXTRATHICC) - IRC Remote control virus that got detected and that I gave up developing.
+Source code is only available for those with access.

+[Rocket Config Editor](https://github.com/persiafighter/RocketConfigEditor) - Editor for rocket's permissions and commands.config.xml.
+Still have to fix a few bugs but it primarily works.

+[Rocket Jobs](https://github.com/persiafighter/Rocket-Jobs) - A plugin that imitates the jobs plugin from imperialplugins.
+It's a bit simpler though and still more or less badly coded.

+[Unturned Server Tool](https://github.com/persiafighter/Unturned-Server-Tool) - Command line tool to update an unturned server & start it.

+[Rocket Tools](https://github.com/persiafighter/Rocket-Tools) - Plugin that uses the permissions API from rocket to modify permissions from ingame without the need to open the xml file.

+[MySQL C# Wrapper](https://github.com/persiafighter/C--MySqlWrapper) - An in-progress library that acts as a wrapper to MySQL, might cancel due to Linq to MySql posibility.

+[Rocket Plugin Template](https://github.com/persiafighter/Plugin-Template) - A simple template with a lot of explanations for rocket plugins.

+[RobnRaid](https://github.com/persiafighter/RobnRaid) - Original from bullet tide, later removed and transfered to me.
+His new edition is the advanced edition.
+If you want to check it out, click [here](https://github.com/BulletTide/AdvancedRobnRaid).

 <h1>Custom Or Private Programs/Plugins</h1>